awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Optional
 Indicates when the potential security issue captured by a finding was first observed\.
 This timestamp reflects the time of when the event or vulnerability was first observed\.
 Consequently, it can differ from the `CreatedAt` timestamp, which reflects the time this finding record was created\.
-This timestamp should be immutable between updates of the finding record, but can be updated if a more accurate timestamp is determined\.
+This timestamp should be immutable between updates of the finding record but can be updated if a more accurate timestamp is determined\.
 **Type: **String
 **Format:** Uses the `date-time` format specified in [RFC 3339 section 5\.6, Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6)\.
 The value cannot contain spaces\.
 **Example**